Affiliate Marketing Downsides: Is It Still Worth It?

 Two others went out of business, but as I didn’t receive any notification, it took me some time to realize.

-Another broke its affiliate platform after a software upgrade, and after more than three months, I’m still waiting for a resolution and my overdue payments.
+Another broke its affiliate platform after a software upgrade, and after more than three months, I’m still waiting for a resolution and for my overdue payments.

 I can see from other tools that my site is still generating clicks, but my affiliate dashboard still doesn’t work.
 It looks like a new candidate to be removed from my site, and hours of work to replace it.